Baseball 1885-1910

 1892 – By Jim Nicar

 In the spring of 1892, University sports became better organized with the birth of the UT Athletic Association.
-With its assistance, the baseball team played an extended scheduled in 1892, highlighted by a challenge from the much-heralded squad in San Marcos, whose members reportedly considered themselves to be the best in the state.
+With its assistance, the baseball team played an extended schedule in 1892, highlighted by a challenge from the much-heralded squad in San Marcos, whose members reportedly considered themselves to be the best in the state.
 As it was in 1885, the game was scheduled for San Jacinto Day on April 21st, the lone holiday UT students enjoyed all spring.

 “A swarm of flies could not have welcomed a patch of honey with more eagerness than did the University students San Jacinto Day,” declared The Texas University, a monthly magazine published by the student literary societies.
 “Our desert has few oases, and when a holiday finally arrives, the students break from their localities like young mules from a very small enclosure.”
 The baseball team and most of the 365 enrolled students packed picnic lunches and boarded a specially chartered train for San Marcos.
 But unlike their 1885 counterparts, this group was prepared with a yell.

 “We must have a yell for the unsuspecting citizens of San Marcos,” recalled Ed Blount, who was then the Exchanges Editor of the magazine.
-Blount corresponded with the literary societies of other universities, read their publications, and for each issue of the UT magazine compiled a column on college life around the country.
-While reading through student publications of eastern universities, he was struck by “how fondly and frequently they referred to their college colors and yells.”
+Blount corresponded with the literary societies of other universities, read their publications, and, for each issue of the UT magazine, compiled a column on college life around the country.
+While reading through student publications of Eastern universities, he was struck by “how fondly and frequently they referred to their college colors and yells.”
 A few days before the April 21st holiday, Blount recruited help from fellow students Jim Bailey and Hans Hertzberg, tore a page from his notebook, and scribbled and posted a crude sign for a mass meeting of students that afternoon.

 Wentworth joins the team as a coach.
-The team record was 9-1 with only one loss to Missouri.
+The team record was 9-1, with only one loss to Missouri.

 1895-1910